Passive Aggressive Behavior: Signs You Are Using It To Cope

 - An individual avoiding someone constantly to express their dislike towards them rather than explaining the causes and feelings.

 - Telling everyone that you are fine and refusing to open up the problems and solve them out.

-What Are The Reasons Of Passive Aggression?
+What Are The Causes Of Passive Aggressive Personality Disorder?

 There are different reasons why people act differently under aggression and avoid confronting the following emotions including: